yizheng-wang/yizheng-wang.github.io/_pages/about.md

 - *2020.06* Won the 12th place in the 2020 Baidu Star Developer Competition (out of 2,312 teams)!
 - *2019.09 - 2022.06* Participated in the John Ma Cup of Tsinghua University 6 times, 5 times in the top 8 of the school!
 # 📖 Educations
-- *2024.08 - future*, Ph.D in Department of Engineering Mechanics, Tsinghua University
+- *2024.08 - future*, Ph.D in Department of Engineering Mechanics, Tsinghua University, Beijing, China
-- *2019.08 - 2022.06*, Master in Department of Engineering Mechanics, Tsinghua University
+- *2019.08 - 2022.06*, Master in Department of Engineering Mechanics, Tsinghua University, Beijing, China
-- *2012.08 - 2016.06*, Bachelor from College of Air Traffic Management, Civil Aviation University of China in Tianjing
+- *2012.08 - 2016.06*, Bachelor from College of Air Traffic Management, Civil Aviation University of China, Tianjin, China
 # 💬 Conference
 - *2023.08*, [CCCM2023](http://www.cccm2023.org/), Dalian, China: Yizheng Wang, and Yinghua Liu.
 “Deep energy method based on the principle of possible work” Oral Presentation at “Artificial Intelligence and Its Applications in Computational Mechanics”.